keptn/keptn.github.io/content/docs/1.0.x/install/access/index.md

 ### Option 4: Access Keptn via a Port-forward
 This option does not expose Keptn to the public but exposes Keptn on a *cluster-internal* IP.

-1. **Install Keptn:** Use the Keptn CLI to install Keptn on your cluster.
+1. **Install Keptn:** Use the Helm CLI to install Keptn on your cluster.
-If you want to install the execution plane for continuous delivery, add the flag `continuousDelivery.enabled=true`.
   ```
   helm install keptn keptn/keptn -n keptn --version=$KeptnVersion \
-    --create-namespace --set=continuousDelivery.enabled=true
+    --create-namespace
   ```

 1. **Set up a port-forward:** Configure the port-forward by using the command below.